-- Individual feedback is given on all submitted work required as part of the module - usually this is returned to you on Study Direct or, in some cases, on a feedback sheet. - Feedback may also be written directly on the scripts.
-This may be the case for unseen exams or other written assessments. - You will also receive generic feedback in a lecture, seminar or on posted on Study Direct. - You are getting verbal feedback when your tutor (or fellow student) comments on your presentations and contributions in seminars. - You can also obtain feedback by speaking to your academic advisor and/or your module tutors during their Advice and Feedback Hours.
+- Individual feedback is given on all submitted work required as part of the module usually this is returned to you on Canvas or, in some cases, on a feedback sheet. - Feedback may also be written directly on the scripts.
+This may be the case for unseen exams or other written assessments. - You are getting verbal feedback when your tutor (or fellow student) comments on your presentations and contributions in seminars. - You can also obtain feedback by speaking to your academic advisor and/or your module tutors during their Advice and Feedback Hours.